google/security-research/kernelctf/rules.md

     * Note: We may still consider a bug 0-day at our discretion (e.g. although the bug was disclosed by Syzkaller more than 30 days ago, there is no fix and you convince the maintainers to fix the bug)

-If the submission targets a 0-day bug, then the submission process has one additional initial stage in comparison with 1-day submissions.
+If the submission targets a bug which is not patched yet (0-day or 1-day without a patch), then the submission process has one additional initial stage.

 The purpose of this additional stage is to make sure the vulnerability details are not shared with us before the patch is released but to still provide a 7-days long "protection window" for 0-day vulnerability founders in case some else makes a 1-day submission for the same vulnerability before the 0-day founder.